andre-st/wahoo-utils/README.md

 ## Auto-generated Points of Interest with gpx2poi & poi2db

 ![Automated POIs on a Wahoo Bolt bike computer](poi2db.jpg)
-(my Bolt with a rubber protective cover)
+(my Bolt with a rubber protective cover: low zoom level of the entire island of Bornholm plus street-level view as if riding)

 A distance or bikepacking cyclist could miss nearby food and water if POIs aren’t marked on their map.